Pythagoras: In mathematics

 The Pythagorean theorem: The sum of the areas of the two squares on the legs (a and b) equals the area of the square on the hypotenuse (c).

 Although Pythagoras is most famous today for his alleged mathematical discoveries, classical historians dispute whether he himself ever actually made any significant contributions to the field.
-Many mathematical and scientific discoveries were attributed to Pythagoras, including his famous theorem, as well as discoveries in the fields of music, astronomy, and medicine.
+Many mathematical and scientific discoveries were attributed to Pythagoras, including the famous theorem named for him, as well as discoveries in the fields of music, astronomy, and medicine.
 Since at least the first century BC, Pythagoras has commonly been given credit for discovering the Pythagorean theorem, a theorem in geometry that states that "in a right-angled triangle the square of the hypotenuse is equal [to the sum of] the squares of the two other sides"—that is, $a^2 + b^2 = c^2$.
 According to a popular legend, after he discovered this theorem, Pythagoras sacrificed an ox, or possibly even a whole hecatomb, to the gods.
 Cicero rejected this story as spurious because of the much more widely held belief that Pythagoras forbade blood sacrifices.
 Porphyry attempted to explain the story by asserting that the ox was actually made of dough.